Turn Groups for Business on or off

 If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

-As a G Suite administrator, you can control who uses Google Groups for Business in your organization.
-Just turn Groups for Business on or off for those people in your Admin console.
-You need to turn on the service if you've previously been using Admin console groups and want to upgrade to using forums and other Groups for Business features.
+As an administrator, you control who can use Google Groups for Business (Google Groups or groups.google.com) in your organization.
+You need to turn on the service if you've previously been using Admin console groups and want to use Groups for Business features.
 Otherwise, Groups for Business is probably turned on by default.

 To control who uses Groups for Business

-Before you begin: To turn the service on or off for select groups of users, put their accounts in an organizational unit.
+Before you begin: To turn the service on or off for a set of users, put their accounts in an organizational unit.

 At the top right of the gray box, click Edit Service .